GarrettStrealy/bankmarketing/README.md

 In this project I implemented machine learning algorithms in Python to accurately predict the results of a bank's marketing campaign.
 This project demonstrates my ablity to utilize various libraries in Python to perform applied machine learning with high accuracy.

+The data set used can be found here: https://www.kaggle.com/datasets/muhammedsal98/bank-marketing

 ### Analysis